Nikoms/phpunit-fail-lover/README.md

 ```

 * If the file `failed-tests.csv` doesn't exist, it will be created.
 A good practice is to give a path where you already create files, like code coverage.
 Be careful that it won't create any folder for you.
-* If the file already exists, it is emptied.
+* If the file already exists, it is emptied before all tests start.

 To activate the *replay* plugin.
 Add the listener to your phpunit.xml(.dist) file: